 Mycotoxins are a tiny fungi that grows on grain crops and coffee beans if and when they are not properly stored.
 I highly, and persistently encourage the correct and proper storage of your coffee beans.

-Always store your coffee beans in a proper coffee cannister that is airtight, blocks out strong light and has a one-way valve.
-Then keep that cannister in your fridge.
+Always store your coffee beans in a proper coffee canister that is airtight, blocks out strong light and has a one-way valve.
+Then keep that canister in your fridge.
 Properly stored coffee beans results in better quality coffee and reduced the possibility of fungi like Mycotoxins from growing.

 Mycotoxins can lead to poisoning when you have too much of it in your system.

-There are different types of mycotoxins with the mains ones associated with coffee crops are ochratoxin A and aflatoxin B1.
+There are different types of mycotoxins with the main ones associated with coffee crops are ochratoxin A and aflatoxin B1.

 Ochratoxin A In Coffee